denten-books/plain-text/1-chapter.md

 More than any other mechanism, the Turing machine defined the very limits of computation.
-Since its inception, the Turing machine has remained a controversial construct that elicits academic debate.
-The debate concerns a paradox that separates the practice of computer science from electrical engineering.
-Turing imagined his machine as a physical mechanism that solves a theoretical problem.
+Since its inception, the Turing machine has remained a controversial construct.
+At the heart of the controversy lies a paradox that among other goings, separates the theoretical discipline of computer science from the applied practice of electrical engineering.
+Turing imagined his machine as a physical mechanism solving a theoretical problem.
 Actual computers, in turn, simulate a hypothetical Turing machine.
 Computation therefore emerges as a figure stuck in the loop between the ideal and the physical worlds.
 It is part real mechanism and part unattainable idea.
 The indeterminacy of computation blurs the boundaries between hardware and software.
 And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.

 In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, did a strange thing for a mathematical journal.
-He imagined an applied machine to solve a theoretical problem.
+He imagined a mechanism that solves a theoretical problem.
 What that problem was (in the field of elementary number theory) is not as important as how he proposed to solve it.
 "We may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions," he wrote [@turing_computable_1937, 231].
-Turing suggestively asks his reader to compare computation, a human mental process, to the mechanical action of a machine.
+Turing suggestively asked his reader to compare computation, a human mental process, to the mechanical action of a machine.
 As Charles Petzold explains in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine